-The future may also change for us as a CCG, as the way in which our six CCGs are organised is under the spotlight.
+The way in which our CCGs are organised is also potentially set to change.
 Earlier this year, the Staffordshire and Stoke-on-Trent CCGs' GP practice members voted to merge legally.
 That, in effect, would mean there would be one combined Clinical Commissioning Group operating across Staffordshire and Stoke-on-Trent in the future.
 However, although work was undertaken to support a merger, the CCGs will now not be merging following instruction from NHSE/I and the formation of Integrated Care Systems (ICSs) and Integrated Care Partnerships (ICPs).